Gruntfuggly/format-modified/README.md

 Similarly, the command **Set Configuration File For This File** can be used to set an alternative configuration file for the current file in the editor.

-The command **Format Whole Document** can be used to force the whole document to be formatted.
+The command **Format Whole Document** can be used to force the whole document to be formatted with the appropriate configuration file.
+Likewise, **Format Selection** will format the current selection.

 ## Installing